gregoriLima/spring-boot-rest-api/README.md

 - Caching to improve performance
 - Security
 - Stateless Authentication using JWT
+- Monitoring using Actuator
+- Documentation with Swagger
 - JPA
 - H2 DB Engine
 - REST